 It's hip to be square-ish: old-fashioned BlackBerry Passport-lookalikes

-It will be powered by a 4.5-inch display with a resolution of 1,440 x 1,440 pixels, a quad-core Snapdragon under the hood, probably 3GB of RAM, a large 3,450mAh battery at the back, and a 13MP camera to further sweeten the deal.
+It comes with a 4.5-inch display with a resolution of 1,440 x 1,440 pixels, a quad-core Snapdragon under the hood, 3GB of RAM, a large 3,450mAh battery at the back, and a 13MP camera with optical stabilization to further sweeten the deal.
 The QWERTY keyboard with trackpad-like capabilities is surely among the most curious features of the device.

 Yes, the unorthodox device that will be officially announced this September will certainly not appeal to just everyone, but we have to admit that the Passport will surely turn a lot of heads.
 After all, from their inception onward, the majority of all phones and smartphones have mostly adopted the candy bar shape.
 Then again, some maverick devices did not conform to the established doctrine, broke the chains and embraced such a unorthodox square-ish shape.